0xCB-dev/.github/profile/README.md

+## 0xCB

 Welcome to 0xCB, a company that specializes in creating custom keyboards and designing PCBs for a wide range of clients.

 ### Our Services

-Our team is passionate about the intersection of hardware and software, and we take pride in our ability to bring our clients' ideas to life.
+Our team is passionate about the intersection of hardware and software, and we take pride in our ability to bring our client's ideas to life.
 Whether it's a one-off custom keyboard or a larger project requiring a run of PCBs, we have the skills and experience to deliver high-quality results.

 ### Our Products